raspberrypilearning/flappy-astronaut/worksheet.md

 			sleep(2)
 	```

-1. Then call it as a threaded function.
+1. Then call it as a threaded function:

 	```python
 	columns = Thread(target=draw_columns)